 Files where no disturbances could be found or where it was determined the site disturbance was not a result of aggregate extraction.

-The Rapid Ecological Restoration for Aggregate Sites (RERAS) study being conducted by researchers from the University of Waterloo's Conservation and Restoration Ecology Lab, headed by Professor Stephen Murphy and under the management of Dr. Paul Richardson has completed its third year of the four-year study.
-The research which we often refer to as The Living Mulch Study "seeks to determine the degree to which succession can be fast-tracked by bypassing delays related to soil development, tree establishment, canopy-shading, woody habitat-provisioning, and immigration by understory species."
-The 4-year research commitment is being funded by TOARC and the Natural Sciences and Engineering Research Council of Canada (NSERC) and through partnership with Walker Aggregates.
-An article written by Dr. Paul Richardson updating details and interim results can be found later in the annual report.
+The Rapid Ecological Restoration for Aggregate Sites (RERAS) Waterloo School of Planning for "Aggregate Resources Planning. study being conducted by researchers from the University of Development and Management."
+The course continues to be Waterloo's Conservation and Restoration Ecology Lab, headed offered as an elective at the undergraduate/graduate level. by Professor Stephen Murphy and under the management of Dr. Paul Richardson has completed its third year of the four-year In 2019, at the direction of the Board a sub-committee was study.
+The research which we often refer to as The Living Mulch formed, and along with guidance from our investment advisor Study "seeks to determine the degree to which succession can T.E.
+Investment Counsel looked at the performance of our existing be fast-tracked by bypassing delays related to soil development, Investment Managers as well as the existing structure.
+As a result tree establishment, canopy-shading, woody habitat-provisioning, of this review a change in structure was recommended to go from and immigration by understory species."
+The 4-year research two Value Managers to one Value Manager and one Growth-Atcommitment is being funded by TOARC and the Natural Sciences a-Reasonable-Price (GARP) Manager.
+This recommendation was and Engineering Research Council of Canada (NSERC) and through accepted and approved at the September Board meeting and the partnership with Walker Aggregates.
+An article written by Dr. Paul changes were implemented on October 1, 2019.
+Richardson updating details and interim results can be found Trust funds increased in the year ending 2019 to \$19,590,356 later in the annual report.